Skip to main content

 • implementing new controls to reduce the risk of similar fraud occurring where frauds have taken place.

-• contacting their Director and the Fraud Response Co-ordinator when suspicions of fraud are brought to their notice (managers should undertake some preliminary work to establish relevant facts).
+• contacting the Fraud Response Co-ordinator, in line with Section 5 above, when suspicions of fraud are brought to their attention (managers should undertake some preliminary work to establish relevant facts).

 All Members of staff are responsible for:

-• conducting themselves in accordance with VisitScotland’s Employee Handbook and the values of the organisation.
+• conducting themselves in accordance with their terms and conditions of employment, VisitScotland’s policies and the values of the organisation.

-• observing all current guidance contained within both the HR and Corporate Services Policies and Procedures sections on the Hub intranet, in particular those relating to buying goods and services, travel expenses and the IT Acceptable Use Policy.
+• observing all current guidance contained within the Policies and Procedures sections on the Hub intranet, in particular those relating to buying goods and services, travel expenses, the IT Acceptable Use Policy and the Generative Artificial Intelligence (AI) Policy.

 • being alert to the possibility that unusual events or transactions could be indicators of fraud.